Milind-Yadav07/Calculator/README.md

 3: live display to show the current calculation

 # Usage
+1: click on the number buttons to enter values\
+2: click on the operator button to perform calculations\
+3: the result will be displayed in the designated area on the calculator interface

 # Additional notes
 1: feel free to customize the HTML, CSS and JavaScript code to modify the calculators appearance and functionality\